ceejbot/accidental-noder/slides.md

 # [fit] I won't know how I did until
 # [fit] I can __look back__ in 5 years

 ^ I can't put this into one of those charts.
+Did I succeed in doing it?
+Does anybody else like working in the environment I like working in?

 ---